ultrabug/py3status/py3status/modules/README.md

     the battery level is greater than or equal to 'threshold_full') *(default False)*
   - `measurement_mode` either 'acpi' or 'sys', or None to autodetect. 'sys' should be more robust and does not have any extra requirements, however the time measurement may not work in some cases *(default None)*
   - `notification` show current battery state as notification on click *(default False)*
   - `notify_low_level` display notification when battery is running low (when the battery level is less than 'threshold_degraded') *(default False)*
-  - `sys_battery_path` set the path to kernel sys' battery interface.
-Used only when `measurement_mode=sys`
+  - `sys_battery_path` set the path to your battery(ies), without including its number
-    *(default /sys/class/power_supply/)*
+    *(default "/sys/class/power_supply/")*
   - `threshold_bad` a percentage below which the battery level should be considered bad
     *(default 10)*